 When starting to create a game, there are two main questions:

 - What will the game be about?

 - How will the game be played?

 The answer to the first question determines what the game artist should do; the second answer defines what the game designer should do.

-Let’s unpack the differences between game design and game art.
+Let’s unpack the differences between game design services and game art services.

 What is Game Design?

 Game designers create a game and inspire a vision for the game.
 In game production, analyzing the user interface, game engagement, and testing is up to game designers.
 Finding and fixing bugs is one of their responsibilities.
 They focus on how the game will be played to design that picture and decide what the player can or cannot do in the game.

 Technical, creative, and gaming skills are the keys to this field.
 The game designer is a line between an artist & a writer to convert an idea into a concept.
 This stage includes computer programming, creative writing, and graphic design.